weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 You can add a conditional filter to any hybrid search query.
 The filter parses the outputs but does not impact the ranking.

 These examples perform a hybrid search for `food` in any field.
-It filters on objects that have the `round` property set to `Double Jeopardy!`.
+The search filters on objects that have the `round` property set to `Double Jeopardy!`.

-The query returns the top 3 responses.
+To filter with one of the legacy clients, use `with_where`.
+The new Python client uses the `Filter` class from `weaviate.classes`.

 <Tabs groupId="languages">